-Architectural Design at the Time of Anthropocene: A Gaia-graphic Approach to the Critical Zones.
+Design at the time of the Anthropocene: reporting from the Critical Zone

 Supervisors: Prof. Albena Yaneva, Prof. Stephen Walker

 The environmental crisis changes the daily practices of landscape designers, renewing attention to granular elements such as chemicals, sand, nutrients, water, earthworms, fungi, etc. Their possible disappearance or transformation threatens human establishments: the habitability of our planet depends on these various entities and their entanglement.
 This is the manifestation of the "intrusion of Gaia" (Stengers) or the effects of the Anthropocene.
 This thesis aims to bring new insights into what a landscape is, what composes it, and what are the hidden entities and how to detect them.

 To address these questions, I have undertaken empirical fieldwork using ethnographic methods, following scientists of a specific branch of earth sciences called the Critical Zone (CZ).
 The specificity of CZ science is the instrumentation of landscapes.
 In observatories, geoscientists decompose landscapes, through their observations of the soil, the rivers, and the atmosphere.
 The dissertation shows how this knowledge can bring a new understanding of territories and the Earth, more attuned to the cycles and their overlapping.
 It provides materials to construct the cosmopolitical approach to landscapes.